rockstor/rockstor-doc/faq.rst

 What Linux flavor is Rockstor based on?
 ---------------------------------------

-Rockstor 4 is "Built on openSUSE" and resembles most closely the upstream JeOS variants.
+Rockstor 4 & 5 are "Built on openSUSE" and resembles most closely the upstream JeOS variants.
 Our `rockstor-installer <https://github.com/rockstor/rockstor-installer>`_ uses openSUSE's own `kiwi-ng <https://github.com/OSInside/kiwi>`_ installer builder.